Bavan23/Sequence-Detector/README.md

 Capture the waveforms and include the results in the final report.

-Verilog Code for Sequence Detector Using Moore FSM
+Verilog Code for Sequence Detector Using Moore FSM:

 module fsm_sequence(
     input clk,